Quota Mechanisms: Finite-Sample Optimality and Robustness: Finite-sample decision error under quota mechanisms

-This bound in \cref{res:DZ_bound} is a special case of a more general property of optimal transport problems between finite sets: the solution set is Lipschitz continuous as a function of the marginals (\cref{res:Lip}).
-This Lipschitz continuity property holds for general linear programs \citep{MangasarianShiau1987}.
-Subsequently, \cite{Li1993} identifies the sharp Lipschitz constant for a certain class of linear programs.
-That result cannot be applied directly to optimal transport problems, and the constant is expressed as the value of a complex optimization problem.
-Using different methods, we obtain a simple expression for the sharp Lipschitz constant (with respect to the total variation norm) for the class of linear programs with the optimal transport structure; see \cref{sec:OT} for details.
+The bound in \cref{res:DZ_bound} is a special case of a more general continuity property of optimal transport solutions, which we establish in \cref{res:Lip}.
+For optimal transport problems between two fixed finite sets, we show that the solution set is Lipschitz continuous as a function of the marginals (with respect to the total variation norm), and we identify the sharp Lipschitz constant.
+Previous work \citep[e.g.,][]{MangasarianShiau1987,Li1993} shows that the solution set of a general linear program is Lipschitz continuous as a function of the right-side data.
+With the special optimal transport structure, we obtain a smaller and simpler Lipschitz constant; for details, see \cref{sec:OT}.